 What is naproxen?

-Naproxen is a non-steroidal anti-inflammatory drug (NSAIDs) that is commonly suggested to individuals with neck pain, back pain, stiffness, tenderness, swelling and other symptoms due to arthritis of the spine and other forms of arthritis.
+Naproxen is a nonsteroidal anti-inflammatory drug (NSAID) that is commonly suggested to individuals with neck pain, back pain, stiffness, tenderness and swelling and due to conditions like arthritis of the spine.
 NSAIDs, such as naproxen, work by preventing the body from producing a substance that causes inflammation, pain and fevers.

 What else should I know about naproxen?

-Naproxen comes in both prescription and non-prescription forms as either a tablet or a liquid, and is typically taken twice a day to help treat arthritis pain.
-In many cases, you can expect to see an improvement in your symptoms within a week, although it may take longer for you to experience the full effects of the medication.
+Naproxen comes in both prescription and non-prescription forms and as either a tablet or a liquid.
+It is typically taken twice a day to help treat arthritis pain.
+In many cases, you can expect to see an improvement in your symptoms within two weeks, although it may take longer for you to experience the full effects of the medication.

 Other alternatives to naproxen medication

-Our minimally invasive spine surgery provides many advantages versus traditional open neck or back surgery, and our streamlined experience eliminates hospital-associated costs and helps patients get back to their lives faster*.
+Our minimally invasive spine surgery provides many advantages over traditional open neck or back surgery, and our streamlined experience reduces hospital-associated costs and helps patients quickly get back to their daily routine.^ Reach out to us today and ask for a free MRI review* to learn if you are a potential candidate for our outpatient surgery.